WBBSE Notes For Class 8 Geography Chapter 4 Pressure Belts And Winds

 4. Water vapour: Moist air is lighter than the air without it.
 Dry air is heavier than moist air because it contains more nitrogen and oxygen than humid air.
 This is why air pressure is low during the rainy season and in winter air pressure is high.

-5. Depth: In the lower layer of the atmosphere is denser than at the higher level and therefore than pressure is high but as we go higher up the pressure of the air decreases because fewer air molecules are present in that airmass.
+5. Depth: In the lower layer of the atmosphere is denser than at the higher level and therefore the pressure is high but as we go higher up the pressure of the air decreases because fewer air molecules are present in that airmass.

 Chapter 4 Pressure Belts And Winds: Air Pressure Belts